dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-07.md

     ![Picture 1](../Media/add-machine-eval-lab-new.png)

-1. Device setup begins.
-This may take more than 2-3 hours.
+1. Device setup is starting.
+This process may take more than 2-3 hours, so please wait for it to complete.
+Afterward, try refreshing the page.

-    >**Note:** You can move on to the next tasks; you can come back after 2-3 hours and check.
+    >**Note:**

 1. See the status of test devices, the risk and exposure levels, and the status of simulator installations by selecting the Devices tab.